msudol/neris-powershell-api-client/README.md

 - Check that the API base URL is correct
 - Verify network connectivity to the API endpoints
 - Review error messages for specific authentication issues

+# About NERIS

+NERIS is the National Emergency Response Inforation System, learn more at https://neris.fsri.org